-Three assessment tiers must be used by Citizens in a statutorily prescribed manner to fund any deficits caused by storm losses (see the following section for a description of each assessment type).
+Citizens has three assessment tiers, which must be used by Citizens in a statutorily prescribed manner to fund any deficits caused by storm losses (see the following section for a description of each assessment type).
 The Citizens policyholder surcharge is collected over a 12 month period and the regular assessment (Coastal Account only) is due within 30 days of billing.
 As a result of their relatively short collection periods, these "one-time" levies require no financing.
-However, if Citizens experiences losses sufficient to exhaust both of these one-time levies, Citizens is obligated to levy an emergency assessment.
+However, if Citizens experiences significant losses sufficient to exhaust both of these one-time levies, Citizens is obligated to levy an emergency assessment.
 Emergency assessments can be levied over time in the amount of up to 10% of aggregate state-wide assessable premium per year, per account, and may be used to secure post-event bond financing.
-Citizens does not have a specific maturity limitation on its indebtedness, though the analysis in this report assumes that Citizens would finance any remaining deficit over a 30-year period.
+Citizens does not have a specific maturity limitation on its indebtedness.